miqqie/6m-data-1.2-intro-database/lesson.md

    * Fully normalised tables store each fact in exactly one place.
    * Example: No duplicate customers, consistent foreign key references, each order linked to the correct items.
-   * **Why it matters:** Prevents data anomalies (like duplicate or mismatched records) and ensures entity relationships remain consistent.
+   * **Why it matters:** Ensures entity relationships remain consistent, and avoids wasting storage on redundant or repeated data.

 2. **Historical accuracy** ⚠️